josh-sthlm/stackend-react/README.md

 Stackend.com is backend, frontend & hosting in a single line of code, or if you prefer - a downloadable NPM package.
 It contains of hosted, pre-made modules with focus on community driven features that you can add to your new or existing project.
-To use Stackend you need to create a Stackend account and a Stack (your cloudbased backend, frontend and admin).
+To use Stackend you need to create a Stackend account, and a Stack (your cloud based backend, frontend and admin).

 ## Stackend React